NXS-DEV/Calculator/README.md

 # Calculator
 This is an simple calculator working on Console for now.
 - The program can do all operation.
-- The program can manage many error.
+- The program can manage ZeroDivisionError and ValueError.